danneu/koa-bouncer/README.md

 ?keyword= to our search endpoint.

-And we can use `.optional()` to only run the chained validations/assertions if the parameter is undefined (not given by user).
+And we can use `.optional()` to only run the chained validations/assertions if the parameter is undefined (not given by user) or if it is an empty string.

 ``` javascript
 app.get('/search', function*() {